lk-geimfari/mimesis/docs/quickstart.rst

     >>> person.full_name(gender=Gender.MALE)
     'Jordon Hall'

 So what did the code above?

-1. First we imported the :class:`~mimesis.Personal` class.
+1. First we imported the :class:`~mimesis.Person` class.
 An instance of this class will be our provider of personal data.
-2. We import object :class:`~mimesis.enums.Gender` which we are used as a parameter for the :meth:`~mimesis.Personal.full_name`.
+2. We import object :class:`~mimesis.enums.Gender` which we are used as a parameter for the :meth:`~mimesis.Person.full_name`.
 3. Next we generate random female full name for locale **en**.
 4. The same as above, but for male.